Instructor / Course Information

 A maximum of 4 units may be applied to the major/minor from Spanish courses taught in English.
 By petition, one additional Spanish course taught in English may be applied towards the major/minor if all coursework is completed in Spanish.
 Once you have completed a course, you will need to fill out a simple petition stating that you completed the coursework in Spanish and then email it to the undergraduate advisor (email@example.com).

 Can I take Portuguese classes?

 Sure.
-Majors can take up to eight units of Portuguese literature courses and petition them to count for the major.
+Majors and minors can take one Portuguese literature course and petition it to count for the major/minor.
 Readings and assignments should be completed in Portuguese or Spanish.

 You mean like to save the whales?

 No, a petition is a form you fill out when you want to do something unusual, like have something count for the major that otherwise wouldn’t.
 Please email the Undergraduate Advisor (firstname.lastname@example.org) so we can help you select the appropriate petition and ensure that all fields are completed correctly.

 What classes require a petition?

-Do a “Petition for Degree Requirements” for any classes taught in English but in which all readings and assignments were done in Spanish.
-Have the instructor sign saying you did all work in Spanish before you turn it in to the Department.
+Do a petition for any classes taught in English but in which all readings and assignments were done in Spanish.
+Have the instructor sign the petition saying you did all work in Spanish before you turn it in to the Department.

-EAP courses go on a “Petition for Graduation Matters EAP,” a different but also readily available form.
+EAP courses go on a “Petition for Major Substitution of Education Abroad Program Courses,” a different but also readily available form.